hanjinliu/impy/README.md

 # impy

 More Numpy in image analysis!
 History of analysis, the original image and directory are all recorded in the object.
+Many image analysis tools are coded using functions in [scikit-image](https://github.com/scikit-image/scikit-image).

 ## Example